 Navigating HIPAA compliance in telehealth can feel overwhelming.
 With 76% of healthcare providers reporting concerns about data breaches, the stakes are high.
-Failing to protect patient information not only risks hefty fines but also damages trust between you and your patients.
+Failing to protect patient information not only risks hefty fines but also damages the trust between you and your patients.

 Understanding HIPAA Compliance